A Game of Thrones-Chapter 41

 When Maester Aemon arrives, he sits by the fire and assures Jon that a midnight visitor is a welcome diversion from the sleeplessness of old age.
 Jon asks that Sam be accepted as a sworn brother along with the others.
 Chett complains that it is no concern of the maester and Maester Aemon agrees that training is the responsibility of Ser Alliser.
 Jon continues on to explain about all he and the others have done to protect Sam.

 Chett remains adamant that Ser Alliser will make a man of Sam or kill him trying.
 Jon replies that the Watch has need of every man and thus to kill one in futile training would be stupid.
 Recalling Maester Luwin’s words about why a maester’s chain is made of many kinds of metal, Jon declares that the Watch (like a kingdom) needs all sorts of skills and knowledge.
 Then Jon asks why Sam could not be a steward.
-Chett objects saying that he is a steward and that it is not easy work fit for cowards: they keep the Watch alive by hunting, farming, gather firewood, make clothing, and bring up supplies.
+As a steward, Chett objects that it is not easy work fit for cowards: they keep the Watch alive by hunting, farming, gather firewood, make clothing, and bring up supplies.
 Maester Aemon calmly names a number of steward duties and Jon has to admit that none of them suit Sam.
-Then Jon declares that there is one thing Sam can do better than anyone else: help Maester Aemon, since he can do sums, read, write and is good with animals like the ravens.
+Then Jon declares that there is one thing Sam can do better than anyone else: help Maester Aemon, since he can do sums, read, write, and is good with animals like the ravens.
 The maester considers this for a while and then tells Jon that he will think on it.